openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 **Water body data**

-The default water body data is set to JRC water body seasonality data with a seasonality of eight months.
+The default water body data is set to **JRC water body seasonality data** with a seasonality of eight months.
 An :code:`ee.Image` can be used for water body data with a pixel value greater than or equal to 1.
 A water body can be extracted from the land cover data by specifying the corresponding pixel value.
-Set the slider to 70 to use the water body extent from ESA CCI land cover data in case of default land cover and land cover data using UNCDD land cover categories (default matrix).
+Set the slider to 70 to use the water body extent from **ESA CCI land cover data** in case of default land cover and land cover data using **UNCDD land cover categories** (default matrix).

 .. image:: https://raw.githubusercontent.com/sepal-contrib/sdg_15.3.1/master/doc/img/water_body.png
     :alt: Water body

-The default land cover is set to ESA CCI land cover data.
-The tool will use the CCI land cover system of the **start date** and the **end date**.
+The default land cover is set to **ESA CCI land cover data**.
+The tool will use the CCI land cover system of the **start date** and **end date**.
 These land cover images will be reclassified into the UNCCD land cover categories and used to compute the land cover sub-indicator.
 However, you can specify your own data for the start and end land cover data.
 Provide the :code:`ee.Image` asset name and the band that needs to be used, and the default dataset will be replaced in the computation with the specified land cover data.

 .. note::

      If you would like to use the default land cover transition matrix, the custom dataset needs to be classified in the UNCCD land cover categories.
 Please refer to :ref:`sdg-reclassify` to know how to reclassify the local dataset into different classification systems.

 To compute the land cover sub-indicator with the UNCCD land cover categories, the user can modify the default transition matrix.
-Based on the user's local knowledge of the conditions in the study area and the land degradation process occurring there, use the table below to identify which transitions correspond to degradation (D), improvement (I), or no change in terms of land condition (S).
+Based on the user's local knowledge of the conditions in the study area and the land degradation process occurring there, use the table below to identify which transitions correspond to **degradation (D)**, **improvement (I)**, or **no change in terms of land condition (S)**.

 The rows stand for the initial classes and the columns for the final classes.

 .. image:: https://raw.githubusercontent.com/sepal-contrib/sdg_15.3.1/master/doc/img/default_matrix.png
-    :alt: water body
+    :alt: Water body

 **Custom land cover transition matrix**